top of page

 • What landscaping and public realm features be included?

 The proposed development would deliver a total of 7,158 sq.m of open space for the community.
 The landscape and public realm have been designed to create distinct character areas.
 Further information about each character area is provided below.
-Clerkenwell Square In the southwest, the design includes a variety of public spaces with seating areas, plantings, and new trees.
-The southeastern square, known as Clerkenwell Square, offers a quieter spot with seating, where students and visitors can relax and socialise under closely planted birch trees.
+Clerkenwell Square In the south west, the design includes a variety of public spaces with seating areas, plantings, and new trees.
+The south eastern square, known as Clerkenwell Square, offers a quieter spot with seating, where students and visitors can relax and socialise under closely planted birch trees.
 Holborn Avenue Holborn Avenue serves as a central route lined with trees on both sides of the path, framing views of a civic landmark that doubles as a signature play feature at the northern edge of the Site.
 Holborn Avenue is the main north/south link through the Site and is a pedestrian only route, aside from refuse collection and emergency vehicle access.
 Charterhouse Way Charterhouse Way serves as the main east-west route, accessible to both pedestrians and delivery vehicles.
 It includes two loading bays—one located between Holborn and Charterhouse and another adjacent to Block B—as well as two parking bays.
 Connectivity and Heritage Garden Beneath the existing trees along Highgate Hill, an accessible route is provided with planting beneath the existing trees and play features lining the path.
 This connects Holborn Terrace and Charterhouse Way.
 A heritage garden sits between Blocks B and C and focuses the view to the student tower.
 A winding path aligns with the tower with two play spaces set off this central path.
 The garden will provide rich seasonal planting, multi-stemmed trees and habitat for bees.

 • Will you be retaining existing trees?